andrewholgate/docker-drupal-php70-example/README.md

 # Configuration

-## Project sources path
+## Project directories and paths

-This example make the assumption that the sources of your Drupal project are installed under ` ~/develop/projects/drupal-example`.
+This example make the assumption that your project root is installed under ` ~/develop/projects/drupal-example`.
 Consider to change this value when you copy the [docker-compose.yml.dist](https://github.com/andrewholgate/docker-drupal-project-example/blob/master/docker-compose.yml.dist#L9)

+Unless you do not change the [setup.sh](https://github.com/andrewholgate/docker-drupal-project-example/blob/master/setup.sh), be aware that the project root should contain the following subdirectories `repo/docroot`.
+The `docroot`  will be served as (public directoy)[https://github.com/andrewholgate/docker-drupal-project-example/blob/master/setup.sh#L5-L6) by Apache.
+In other word your Drupal files should be under `docroot`.